Apb58/Python-Projects/README.md

 5. *Gene Validator*: Text list comparison script that takes two lists of genes as inputs; compares one list 1 against list 2 (index) to determine if there are any gene names in list 1 that are NOT in list 2.

+6. *Range Checker*: Determines is a list of genomic coordinates are covered by a reference list of genomic coordinate ranges.